 - Don’t let fear prevent you from trying new foods.
 Sometimes the fear of eating is disproportionate to the risks of eating as an ostomate; let your body, not your mind, decide which foods work for you.

 - You might still want to keep a food diary in order to monitor your caloric and nutrient intake, but also to help narrow down “problem foods”.
-I’ve used, and still recommend CRON-o-meter for tracking foods eaten.
 You can find out more about nutrient tracking HERE.

 - If pouch odor is a concern for you, I’ve put together a handy guide on controlling it HERE.